Southchurch

-Southchurch is an inner city area of the city of Southend-on-Sea, in the City of Southend-on-Sea, in the ceremonial county of Essex, England.
+Southchurch is a suburb and former civil parish in the city of Southend-on-Sea in the ceremonial county of Essex, England.
 England.
-In 1911 the parish had a population of 3954.
+In 2011 the ward had a population of 9,710.

 History

 In 824 AD, a Saxon thegn, Leofstan presented the manor of Southchurch to the monks of Canterbury.
 It is possible that the church from which the manor takes its name already existed beforehand.
 The name "Southchurch" originates from a Saxon church which was south of a pre-Norman minster.

-On 9 November 1913 the parish was abolished to form "Southend on Sea".
+In 1897 the parish of Southchurch was absorbed into the neighbouring municipal borough of Southend-on-Sea.
+The parish was thereafter an urban parish and so had no parish council of its own, being administered directly by Southend-on-Sea Corporation.
+In 1911 the parish had a population of 3,954.
+On 9 November 1913 the parishes within the borough were all abolished to form a single parish covering the same area as the borough.

 Location

-Southchurch is bounded by Southchurch Avenue to the west (beyond which is central Southend-on-Sea), Thorpe Hall Boulevard to the east (beyond which is Thorpe Bay), Southchurch Road and Southchurch Boulevard to the north (beyond which is Bournes Green) and Eastern Esplanade to the south (which runs along the north bank of the River Thames).
+Southchurch is bounded by Southchurch Avenue to the west (beyond which is central Southend-on-Sea), Thorpe Hall Avenue to the east (beyond which is Thorpe Bay), Eastern Avenue to the north (beyond which is Bournes Green) and Eastern Esplanade to the south (which runs along the north bank of the River Thames).
 Principal roads include Southchurch Road, Southchurch Boulevard, Woodgrange Drive, Ambleside Drive, Wyatts Drive and Lifstan Way.